velkymx/s6rpg/rules-piloting.md

 * Land/Takeoff (3 points): For aircraft or VTOL vehicles, execute a safe landing or takeoff from a suitable surface.
 May require a successful piloting skill check in difficult conditions.
 * Dock/Undock (2 points): For boats or spacecraft, securely dock or undock with another vessel or structure.

-### Dogfighting Example

-In this example, we have two spacecraft pilots, Pilot A and Pilot B, engaged in a heated dogfight.
-Both pilots have Wits 4, and their spacecraft are equipped with lasers (+2 to Ballistics) and missile systems (+3 to Ballistics).
-Their spacecraft also have a base Defense of 10 and a Save of 5.
-The pilots have the "Spacecraft Combat" tag, granting them a +2 bonus to piloting checks while operating their spacecraft.

-Turn 1: Pilot A wins the initiative roll and goes first.
-Pilot A decides to close the distance and get a better firing position.
-They spend 2 Action Points to Accelerate and position their spacecraft closer to Pilot B's.
-Using their remaining 3 Action Points, Pilot A fires their lasers at Pilot B. They roll a d6 for their attack (rolling a 4) and add their Ballistics modifier (+2) and "Spacecraft Combat" tag bonus (+2), totaling 8.
-Since 8 is lower than Pilot B's Defense (10), the attack misses.
-Now it's Pilot B's turn.
-They spend 3 Action Points to perform an Evasive Maneuver, attempting to shake off Pilot A. They roll a d6 (rolling a 5) and add their Wits modifier (+4) and "Spacecraft Combat" tag bonus (+2), totaling 11.
-Succeeding the maneuver, Pilot B manages to break away from Pilot A's firing line.
-Pilot B then uses their remaining 2 Action Points to Turn, facing Pilot A.
-As Pilot B doesn't have enough Action Points left to fire their missile system, they end their turn.

-Turn 2: Pilot A, now realizing the threat of Pilot B's missiles, decides to focus on evasive tactics.
-They spend 3 Action Points to perform another Evasive Maneuver, followed by 2 Action Points to Turn and face Pilot B. As Pilot A doesn't have enough Action Points left to fire their lasers, they end their turn.
-Pilot B, sensing an opportunity, spends 2 Action Points to Accelerate and get closer to Pilot A. They then spend their remaining 3 Action Points to fire their missile system at Pilot A. They roll a d6 (rolling a 6, which explodes) and roll an additional d6 (rolling a 2), adding their Ballistics modifier (+3) and "Spacecraft Combat" tag bonus (+2), totaling 13.
-Since 13 is higher than Pilot A's Defense (10), the attack hits, dealing 3 damage (13 - 10), plus the missile damage (5), for a total of 8 damage.
-This dogfight continues with both pilots employing a mix of evasive maneuvers, clever tactics, and well-timed attacks.
-The outcome will ultimately depend on their skills, luck, and the choices they make during the battle.

 ## Vehicle List

 Sports Car (Land)